top of page

 I grew up, the youngest of four kids, on a farm where money was always tight and I was expected to pull my weight, no questions asked.
 Of course, as a girl I did the dishes, helped clean the house, etc. But as soon as I was old enough (i.e. eleven!)
 I also started working in the fields.
 The manual labour I did on the family farm ranged from loading hay bales to picking cucumbers to shining and packaging tomatoes for sale at farmers’ markets.
 On top of that, I worked for others to earn enough money to buy myself cool clothes in high school and to fund my active social life.
 For kicks, I took great pleasure in daring my city relatives to step on hardened cow patties (only to break through to the fresh shite below) and swimming in the cow trough on a hot day (after carefully skimming off the film of saliva, of course – I’m no animal!).
 I’m one of the most grounded people you’ll ever meet IMO – friends would say I’m accommodating, self-deprecating & adaptable – and I give full credit to my upbringing for that.

 Just as I was about to start university, I met my future husband.
 Fast-forward a few years and I was married at 25, became an instant stepmom, had 2 kids of my own, lived in the country for many years and commuted to the city for what turned out to be a fairly successful career.
-And now here I am – middle-aged, single and living in the heart of the city, finding my way.
+And now here I am – middle-aged and single, finding my way.

 Through all those years, I discovered that this farm girl has a thirst for variety and adventure in almost every aspect of life – travel, food, creative pursuits, friends, new experiences – you name it.
 It also became clear that I’m more than a little accident-prone.
 But I’ve never let anything get in the way of living life to its fullest.